 Martha is mad.
 Her brother would be alive and well if Jesus had come immediately.
 He didn’t.
 Lazaris is dead.
 Yet, she loves Jesus…still.
 Martha loves Jesus so much that even in her disappointment she doesn’t want to be hurtful.
 She responds with a “side-step” answer saying, “He will arise on the day of resurrection.”

 Are You Mad?

 Are there patterns of passive-aggressive retaliation in your marriage?
 Do you blame your spouse when something goes wrong?
 Have you withdrawn when you were hurt and shut down choosing instead to disregard them?
 Have you been preoccupied with other matters…..issues that don’t impact your family….matters that are not important….and showing up after the fact?
 Have you ignored your partner’s pleas for immediate action or help?
-Have you made seemingly empty promises?
+Do you make seemingly empty promises?
 Have you given an indirect response rather than openly and honestly addressing the whole of how you really felt?
 Have you been honest….or demanding….about your needs?